-Chinese philosophy is an empirical study analyzing traditional Chinese thought through detailed study of Chinese classic literature, and clarifying characteristics of East Asian cultures.
+The Chinese Philosophy program is an empirical discipline in which students analyze traditional Chinese thought through close readings of the Chinese classics and try to untangle the broad cultural characteristics of the East Asian world.

 - YUASA, Kunihiro (Ph.D.)